KelvenLim/Ngee-Ann-Polytechnic-Assignments/README.md

 11. Distributed Data Pipelines (DDP)
 12. Machine Learning (ML).

+To view the modules, go to the 'modules' branch.

-This repository was created in 6 Jan 2023 and was last updated on 6 Jan 2023.
+This repository was created in 6 Jan 2023 and was last updated on 7 Jan 2023.